digiscot/digiscot-website/README.md

 If you add a new profile page (e.g. a new charter signatory) then an entry for it will automatically appear on the matching regular page (e.g. the main charter page).

+Once you are finished, click `Commit new file` to save it.

 **NB: You will need sufficient privileges to add new pages.**

 ### Editing pages